19 Book Signing Ideas to Master Your Event

 • Shared publicity: If you care about your local bookstore or coffee shop, hosting your event there can give the location some much-needed exposure.

-Now that you understand why hosting a signing event is so great, let’s talk about how to host a successful book signing.
+Now that you understand why hosting a signing event is so great, let’s talk about some book signing ideas for hosting a successful event.

-17 Book Signing Tips to Ace Your Event
+19 Book Signing Ideas in Tips to Ace Your Event

 Need some book signing event ideas?
 Here are my top tips for hosting your event without a hitch.